Business entities in Ireland in 2023

 - Another type of financial company is the IFSC licensed entity.
 This business vehicle can offer international financial services, and benefits from the same low corporate tax of 12.5% and no withholding tax on interest payments.

 - Irish PLCs require a minimum of i) seven shareholders, ii) two directors (one of whom must be Irish resident) and iii) a minimum issued capital of €25,000 (25% of which must be paid-up before incorporation).

 - Irish PLCs are required to appoint an external auditor and to file audited financial statements every year with the Companies Registrar.
 Additional requirements apply if they want to issue transferable shares or to get listed on a stock exchange.

 - The Irish PLC is usually the optimal business entity for entrepreneurs who are willing to raise finance to fund a project.
 It is also the only business vehicle which can be introduced on the Ireland Stock Exchange.

 The Ireland company limited by guarantee

-- The Ireland company limited by guarantee is a business vehicle similar to a company limited by shares, the main difference between the two entities being that promoters do not have to acquire shares and are only required to pay up their guaranteed contribution if the company is wound up;
+- The Irish company limited by guarantee is a business vehicle similar to a company limited by shares.
+The main difference between the two entities being that promoters do not have to acquire shares and are only required to pay up their guaranteed contribution if the company is wound up.

 The Ireland representative office